univault-org/lspt-protocol/README.md

 ## 11. Contributing

-Guidelines for contributing to the LSPT protocol specification:
+Guidelines for contributing to the SRPT protocol specification:

 - How to submit issues or feature requests
 - Process for proposing changes or extensions to the protocol